Library: Policy

 (1) EFC home recruitment includes both currently approved resources and new EFC homes.

-(2) CWS staff engage previously closed traditional and therapeutic foster care homes to reopen as EFC homes.
+(2) CWS staff engages previously closed traditional and therapeutic foster care homes to reopen as EFC homes.

 (3) Targeted recruitment includes collaborative efforts with the Foster Care and Adoption Association of Oklahoma and other external partners.

-(5) A kinship or traditional home receiving EFC services for a specific child placed in the home is not automatically approved to be an EFC home for other children who meet EFC criteria.
+(5) A kinship or traditional home receiving EFC services for a specific child placed in the home is not automatically approved as an EFC home for other children who meet EFC criteria.
 The regional field manager approves these situations on a case-by-case basis.

 4. EFC overfills.
-No more than two children receive EFC services in any given resource home.
+No more than two children receive EFC services in any given resource home, except to maintain placement of a sibling group when each child meets EFC criteria.
 A third placement requiring EFC services requires an overfill request approved by the Foster Care and Adoptions deputy director and regional deputy director using Form 04FC021E, Resource Overfill Assessment.